asmaemou/asmaemou/README.md

 ### Hi there, I'm Asmae Mouradi 👋

-## I'm a Computer Science Student with maths minor, Developer.
+## I'm a Computer Science Student interested by AI , Developer.
 I love hiking and exploring the world!